-The Unicode Standard does not define what is and is not a text element in different processes; instead, it defines elements of encoding, called code values.
-A code value, commonly called a character, is fundamental and useful for computer text processing.
-For the most part, code values correspond to the most commonly used text elements.
+The Unicode Standard does not define what is and is not a text element in different processes; instead, it defines elements called encoded characters.
+An encoded character is represented by a number from 0 to 10FFFF16, called a code point.
+A text element, in turn, is represented by a sequence of one or more encoded characters.